-PaydayUK offers customers both short-term loans and instalment loans between £100 and £2,000.
-These loan products are repayable over terms of 1 to 12 months.
+PaydayUK used to offer customers both short-term loans and instalment loans between £100 and £2,000.
+These loan products were repayable over terms of 1 to 12 months.

-When you apply for a loan through PaydayUK, you will need to select how much money you want to borrow and the loan term you would like to repay your loan back over.
+When you applied for a loan through PaydayUK, you needed to select how much money you want to borrow and the loan term you would like to repay your loan back over.
 Instalment loans are a type of loan paid back in many regular payments.
 At least two separate payments need to be agreed, else it is a traditional payday loan.

 Payday loans are technically defined as a loan that is taken out for a period of one month or less.
 You would normally pay back a payday loan when you get your wages for the month during which you took out the loan.

 More than just straightforward, no fuss, loan options – Payday UK do not charge customers any set-up fees or admin fees.